elegant-scipy/elegant-scipy/markdown/preface.markdown

 p = sux.to_use('my_py2_package')
 ```

-In general, Python library names can be a riot, and we hope you'll enjoy your time coming up with some!
+In general, Python library names can be a riot, and we hope you'll enjoy your time coming up with new ones!

 ## Getting Help

-Our first step when we get stuck is to Google the task that we are trying to achieve,
-or the error message that we got.
+When we get stuck, we Google the task at hand or the error message on the screen.
 This generally leads us to [Stack Overflow](http://stackoverflow.com/),
-an excellent question and answer site for programming.
+an excellent question-and-answer site for programmers.
-If you don't find what you're looking for immediately, try generalizing your search terms to find someone who is having a similar problem.
+If you don't find what you're looking for immediately, try broadening your search terms to find a relevant post.

-Sometimes, you might actually be the first person to have this specific question (this is particularly likely when you are using a brand new package), but not all is lost!
+Sometimes, you might actually be the first person to have this specific question —this is particularly likely when you are using a brand new package — but not all is lost!
-As mentioned above, the SciPy community is a friendly bunch, and can be found scattered around various parts of the interwebs.
+As mentioned above, the SciPy community is a friendly bunch, and can be found scattered around various parts of the interwebs. **THIS IS CUTE BUT IS THIS SENTENCE NECESSARY?**

-Your next point of call is to Google "`<library name> mailing list`", and find
+Your next point of call is to Google "`<library name> mailing list`" to find
-an email list to ask for help.
+a mailing list.
-Library authors and power users read these regularly, and are very welcoming to newcomers.
+Library authors and power users read these mailing lists regularly and are very welcoming to newcomers.
-Note that it is common etiquette to *subscribe* to the list before posting.
+Remember, it is common etiquette to *subscribe* to the list before posting.
-If you don't, it usually means someone will have to manually check that your email isn't spam before allowing it to be posted to the list.
+If you don't, someone will often have to manually check that your email isn't spam before allowing it to be posted to the list.
-It may seem annoying to join yet another mailing list, but we highly recommend it: it is a great place to learn!
+Joining yet another mailing list might be annoying, but we highly recommend it.
+It is a great way to learn!

 ### Accessing the book materials

-All of the code from this book is available on our GitHub repository [link]().
+All of the code from this book is available on our GitHub repository [link](). **LINK?**

 ## Diving in

-We've brought together some of the most elegant code offered up by the SciPy community.
+We've brought together some of the most elegant codes offered up by the SciPy community.
-Along the way we are going to explore some real-world scientific problems that SciPy can solve.
+Along the way, we will explore some real-world scientific problems that SciPy can solve.
 This book is also a glimpse into a welcoming scientific coding community that wants you to join in.

-Welcome to Elegant SciPy.

-Now, let's write some code!
+Welcome to *Elegant SciPy*.
+Let's write some code!

 [^py3]: http://python-notes.curiousefficiency.org/en/latest/python3/questions_and_answers.html